ironnysh/ironnysh/README.md

-### Hi there 👋
+## Hi there 👋

+### What keeps ne busy these days
 <!--
 **ironnysh/ironnysh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🧹 I’m working on updating my CV and ✨portfolio✨.
+- 🧹 I’m constantly updating my CV and ✨portfolio✨.
+- ✍️ I’m working on an exciting tutorial for the [WordPress Developer Blog](https://developer.wordpress.org/news).
 - 🧠 I’m brushing up on [Documenting APIs: A guide for technical writers and engineers](https://idratherbewriting.com/learnapidoc/), an incredible course by [Tom Johnson](https://idratherbewriting.com/aboutme/).
+- 👩‍💻 I’m designing and developing a website for a NYC-based art and architecture tour guide.
 - ♥️ I’m contributing to [LearnWP](https://learn.wordpress.org) and enjoying every minute.
 - 🛠️ I’m tinkering with [Eleventy V3](https://www.11ty.dev/blog/canary-eleventy-v3/) and custom WordPress blocks.
 - 🎯 I’m looking to collaborate on documentation and technical communication projects.